 The story revolves around four characters Ben, Alexa, Grace (Ben’s Wife), and Joseph.
-Ben accepts Executive position in new company, where his ex boss Alexa had joint as CEO.
-As, things going out of control for Ben to handle in his new positions Alexa sends him for executive coaching to Joseph (her personal coach).
+Ben accepts the Executive position in the new company, where his ex-boss Alexa had joined as CEO.
+As things go out of control for Ben to handle in his new positions Alexa sends him for executive coaching to Joseph (her coach).

-Here are few excerpts from the book –
+Here are a few excerpts from the book –

 1) Thinking or Questioning –